 Recently, I wrote a guest post on Kayla King’s website, Kayla King’s Books, about reading for fun rather than reading for writing.
-As I was looking it over a few days ago, I realized something: this was the first month I read through a solid number of books, for fun or otherwise, in a long time.
+As I was looking the post over a few days ago, I realized something: this was the first month that I read multiple books, for fun or otherwise, in a long time.
 I think it should be celebrated, when we read, especially when we finish a full-length work.
-Given our busy lives and writing schedules (that, if I’m not alone, we consistently neglect in favor of Netflix and Nap), reading through 200+ pages of a novel, memoir, or such is extraordinary.
+Given our busy lives and writing schedules (that, if I’m not alone, we consistently neglect in favor of Netflix and napping), reading through 200+ pages of a novel, memoir, or such is extraordinary.

 This February, I read three books: The Princess Diarist by Carrie Fisher, Two Girls Down by Louisa Luna, and Finding Molly: An Adventure in Catsitting by Justine Prado and Jenn St-Onge.
 Here is my take on them: